 The Post Adoption Resource Centre (PARC) was opened by the Benevolent Society of New South Wales in 1991 following the introduction of the New South Wales Adoption Information Act 1990.
 PARC provides information, advice, support and counselling to adopted people, birth parents and adoptive parents, and former residents of Scarba House.
 Initial contact with the…

-Scarba Welfare House for Children at Bondi was run by the Benevolent Society and was previously known as the Scarba Welfare House for Women and Children.
-It was a home for babies and small children, most of whom were short-term residents.
-In 1965, the name changed to Scarba House for Children.
-In the years 1917…
+Scarba Welfare House for Children at Bondi was run by the Benevolent Society.
+Previously it known as the Scarba Welfare House for Women and Children as it also provided accommodation for mothers together with their infants.
+From around the end of 1920 Scarba was a home for babies and small children, most of whom were…

 The Scarba Welfare House for Women and Children at Bondi was opened in 1917 by the Benevolent Society of New South Wales as a home for women and babies.
 In 1920, the Board of the Benevolent Society decided to devote Scarba entirely to the care of young children and the name was changed to Scarba…